miker704/Strife/patches.md

 - Typing a message in the user profile card on a user by clicking on that user from the member list in a server or dmserver if there is no existing dmServer with that user before it will send a live request for that user to receive this new dmServer live if that user is online.

+- Deleting server purges all remaining members from the server and removes the server from their server list if they are actively browsing the server at the time of deletion however now if a user is online and not browsing the server at the time of deletion they will receive an action to remove the server preventing access to a non existant server live.

 ### Glitches and bugs Addressed

     - Fixed redux warning when a user deletes their $TR!F3 account: